joshuabg96/Cpp_Modern_Fundamentals/7_Arrays_Vectors/7 Arrays and Vectors.md

 - Safe access methods
 - Flexible and modern container usage
 - Rich functionality (insertions, deletions, iterations, etc.)

+Characteristics:
+- Dynamic size
+- Elements are all the same type
+- Stored contiguosly in memory
+- Individual elements can be accessed by their position or index
+- Provides may useful function that do bounds check
+- Elements initialized to zero
+- Very efficient.

 ### Vectors vs Arrays
 | Feature             | Arrays              | Vectors                         |